alexirpan/alexirpan.github.io/_posts/2021-03-14-grad-school-5years.markdown

 The common thread in those stories was that PhD students should get as much unconditional funding as possible.
 Students in good situations had NSF fellowships and enough unconditional grant money from their advisor to do whatever they wanted if they lived frugally.
-Students in bad situations had more of their funding from grants with narrow proposals, requiring them to do work that matched the proposal rather than the research they were most interested in.
+Students in bad situations had more of their funding come from grants with narrow proposals, requiring them to do work that matched the proposal rather than the research they were most interested in.
 Good advisors try to shield their grad students from these situations, but not all professors get unconditional grants.